micwik/ArnLib/doc/Description.md

 * Only Argument names are used.
 * Any order of arguments can be used.
 * Extra arguments are discarded.
-* If to few arguments, default constructor is used, e.g. "put value=123" will give id="".
+* If too few arguments, default constructor is used, e.g. "put value=123" will give id="".
 * The methods parameter data type is used and only textual types are allowed.
 * When ArnRpc::Mode::NamedArg is inactive, its not allowed to use an argument name that also is a RPC data type.
 See table above.
 E.g. "list" and "string" are not allowed.